 Welco collects complete caller information during every phone call — no forms to send, no follow-ups to chase.
 See how it works for your business.

-Inside Welco's Connections tab, you create intake form scenarios — each one tied to a specific situation your business handles.
+Configuration happens in the Connections tab, where you build scenario-based forms, each one tied to a specific situation your business handles.
 A dental practice might set up one scenario for new patient inquiries and another for emergency calls.
 A contractor might separate residential projects from commercial estimates.
-Each scenario gets its own set of questions, its own trigger conditions, and its own next-action instructions.
+Each scenario gets its own set of questions and its own trigger conditions.

-You define when a form should activate by writing a scenario description in plain language — something like "Collect information when a caller asks about a new roofing estimate" or "Gather patient details for first-time appointment requests."
+You define when a form should activate by writing a scenario description in plain language, for example: "Collect information when a caller asks about a new roofing estimate" or "Gather patient details for first-time appointment requests."
 The AI uses this description to determine when to start collecting intake data during a conversation.

 Questions support four field types: text for open-ended responses like problem descriptions, number for quantities or property ages, email with built-in validation, and phone with formatting checks.
-You control the order, decide which fields are required, and set the next action — whether that's transferring the caller to a team member, triggering an SMS confirmation, or ending the call with a summary.
-That transfer step ties directly into how Call Transfer & Intelligent Routing With AI Receptionist works — routing callers to the right person based on what the intake reveals.
+You control the order and decide which fields are required.

 If a caller gives an unclear answer, the AI asks for clarification.
 If an email address doesn't validate, it requests correction conversationally.
-Required fields get collected every time — no skipped questions, no half-completed forms.
+Required fields get collected every time, with no skipped questions and no half-completed forms.
 The caller experiences a helpful conversation while your system captures clean, structured data.

-Every completed intake form appears in your Call Management dashboard under the Intake Forms tab.
-Each submission includes the caller's phone number, call timestamp, which scenario was used, all collected responses, and completion status.
+Every completed intake form is logged in call management under the Intake Form Logs tab.
+Each submission includes the caller's phone number, call timestamp, which scenario was used, all collected responses, and completion status, including partial submissions if a caller disconnects mid-intake.

 The result: your team receives complete, organized client profiles the moment a call ends.
 No sticky notes.
 No callbacks for missing details.
 No leads going cold while waiting for a form to be filled out.